Lamsio/Self-Learning-Programming/学校/Ethics/Ch2.md

 ###### 2nd Formulation
 Act so that you treat both yourself and other people as ends in themselves and never only as a means to an end

+You should regard others as your purpose, not as a means to achieve it
 ###### Case for Kantianism
 - Rational
 - Produces universal moral guidelines